-According to studies, content around 3000+ words tends to get 3x more traffic and 4x the amount of shares and 3.5x more backlinks than content within 800 – 1200 words.
+According to studies, content around 3000+ words tends to get 3x more traffic and 4x the number of shares, and 3.5x more backlinks than content within 800 – 1200 words.

-Major search engines like Google tend to favour more long-form content because lengthy content is not as commonplace.
-Only those genuinely clued up on a topic can write long-form content on it.
+Major search engines like Google tend to favor more long-form content because lengthy content is not as commonplace.
+Only those genuinely clued up on a topic can write long-form content.

 5. Refresh Your Existing Content

 Another thing very high up on the list of SEO trends for you to pay attention to is, without a doubt, the refreshing of content.

 In the past, before the creation of the internet, making changes to a news article or story was nearly impossible.

 This is because the publisher had so many factors to consider, such as the distribution issues, material costs, then getting that modified content back into the hands of the readers.

 The good news is that, with the advent of the internet.

 If you own a website, you should consider returning to your old content and looking at it for areas where you can make improvements, whether adding a new focus keyword or making the content longer.